What Fishing Line to use?

 Mark adds that one of the primary reasons he uses braided lines is that it increases his customer’s sense of “feel” when fishing deep water.
 He says the benefits of supper thin diameter and lack of stretch are unbeatable.

 Capt Tom Goodrick, Lake Erie Walleye expert, says, “braided line is his first choice when running moving baits to set hooks in fish like pike and walleye.
 Crankbait trolling for walleyes and other species is perfect for braid because I can ‘clear’ a lure of debris without reeling the bait back to the boat.
 Deep jigging with hyper-sensitive, no-stretch braided line makes for controlled solid hook-sets by customers.”

 The fluorocarbon fishing line is a relatively new product compared to its counterparts that have been around forever and improved dramatically over the years.
 Its price had also come down considerably from when it was introduced into the marketplace.

 Pros of Fluorocarbon

 Visibly almost identical in design to monofilament in that it’s round and feels very similar.
 It’s virtually invisible, ultra-clear underwater because light passes through it.
 For this reason, anglers can use fluorocarbon in heavier pound tests than monofilament and copolymer lines that are more visible.

 While fluorocarbon does stretch, it has much less bonce than monofilament, although it feels more elastic than braided line.
 It’s built with a hard casing, so it’s more rigid and more resistant to abrasion.
-Fluorocarbon is known as a stiffer line then all its counterparts, and it is.
+Fluorocarbon is known as a stiffer line than all its counterparts, and it is.
 But technology and development have made many improvements in recent years.
-Cleary excepted by new-era of anglers, fluorocarbon is quickly gaining lots of endorsements from top anglers.
+Cleary excepted by new era of anglers, fluorocarbon is quickly gaining lots of endorsements from top anglers.